Calcrete Field Trip 2021 - Overview

 Increasing the amount of CO2 gas in soil increases the partial pressure of CO2 and causes calcite to dissolve, making it mobile again: CaCO3 + CO2 + H2O = Ca2+ + 2HCO3-

 Growth Rate of Calcrete - Soil carbonate builds at variable rates.
-Several studies suggest that 10,000 to 1,000,000 years are required for a thoroughly-cemented carbonate hardpan several centimeters thick to fully form (Arkley, 1963; Machette, 1985; Lal and Kimble, 2000).
-An estimated rate for the growth of carbonate coatings on clasts in Idaho is 0.6 mm/10 kyr (Vincent et al., 1994).
-Others have characterized calcrete growth in terms of thickness, estimating an accumulation rate of 0.03-0.80 mm/year.
-By this estimate, a 100 cm-thick calcrete would form in 1,250 to 33,300 years.
+Several studies suggest formation of a thoroughly-cemented carbonate hardpan several centimeters thick requires 10,000 to 1,000,000 years (Arkley, 1963; Machette, 1985; Lal and Kimble, 2000).
+Vincent et al. (1994) estimated rate for the growth of 0.6 mm/10 kyr for carbonate coatings on clasts in Idaho.
+Others have estimated the rate of calcrete accumulattion at 0.03-0.80 mm/year, which means that a 100 cm-thick calcrete would form in 1,250 to 33,300 years.

-Dates on Caliche and Calcrete in Pasco Basin - Systematic dating of caliche and calcrete across eastern Washington has not been done, but some age data has been published.
-Paces (2014) applied uranium-thorium techniques to carbonate-silica rinds on cobbles and cemented fault gouge collected near Richland, WA.
+Dates on Calcrete in Washington - Systematic dating of calcrete in eastern Washington has not been done, but some age data has been published.
+Paces (2014) applied U-series (U-Th) techniques to carbonate-silica rinds on cobbles and cemented fault gouge collected near Richland, WA.
 Minimum ages fell between 17 ka (caliche) and >500 ka (calcrete, cemented gouge), consistent with Late Pleistocene cataclysmic flooding and Middle Pleistocene alluvial fan growth.
-The Th230/U234 technique, typically used on materials which build concentric layers such as teeth or stalagmites, has an upper limit of reliability of 350 kyr or slightly more (Ku, 1976), an age exceed by some samples.
-Authors make clear their study, part of a probabilistic seismic hazard assessment of the U.S. Department of Energy's Hanford Site, was not systematic through the entire calcrete-bearing section and "was not designed to address the history of pedogenesis or climate change".
+The Th-230/U-234 technique, typically used on materials which build concentric layers such as teeth or stalagmites, has an upper limit of reliability of 600,000 kyr, an age exceeded by some samples.
+The study authors make clear theirs was not a systematic accounting of the entire calcrete-bearing section and "was not designed to address the history of pedogenesis or climate change".
 Dates helped to constrain Quaternary deformation rates in the Yakima Fold Thrust Belt.
-The Paces study is consistent with 100-700 ka soil carbonates sampled elsewhere in Pasco Basin (Bjornstad et al., 2001; Staisch et al., 2017).
-Staisch et al (2017) ages range between ~45,000 to 670,000.
+The Paces study is consistent with other U-series ages (44,000 to 669,000 yr) on soil carbonates sampled elsewhere in Pasco Basin and Saddle Mountains (Tallman et al., 1978; Bjornstad et al., 2001; Staisch et al., 2018).

 Ages at Smyrna Bench.
-U-series dating of caclrete-bearing sediments atop basalt by Staisch et al (2018) indicates rainshadow conditions and dryland soils in the Othello-Saddle Mountains area are younger than ~7 Ma with most ages clustered between ~400-100 ka (inset chart).
+U-series dating of caclrete-bearing sediments in Ringold Fm (Staisch et al., 2018) indicates rainshadow conditions and dryland soils in the Othello-Saddle Mountains area are younger than ~7 Ma with most ages clustered between ~400-100 ka (inset chart).
 The field evidence (calcrete morphology) suggests the clustered dates are too young.
-Open system problems associated with calcite are suspected.
+Open system problems associated with vadoze zone calcite are suspected.
+I've redrawn her figure to emphasize stacked calcretes and cemented zones.

 Limits on Calcrete Distribution - Though extensive in Pasco Basin, calcretes are not found everywhere in eastern Washington.
 Factors that retard calcrete growth include 1.) rapid sedimentation, 2.) erosion, 3.) high rainfall.
-Continuous sedimentation suppresses horizonation in soils.
+Continuous sedimentation (surface instability) suppresses horizonation in soils.
 Soil processes beneath a newly-buried surface are reset to the new surface.
-Erosion lowers the ground surface by stripping material and resets the soil development to a lower position.
+Erosion (instability) lowers the ground surface by stripping material and resets the soil development to a lower position.
 Rainfall, specifically Mean Annual Precipitation above about 700 mm/year (28 in/yr), effectively flushes CaCO3 from soil profiles.
-Calcic soil units are therefor restricted to basin centers and low flanks of the Cascades, Blue Mountains, and Okanogan Highlands.
-Few calcretes occur in loess soils of the Palouse, where windblown sedimentation rates have been his, if variable, for over millennia.
-There, formation of thin caliche horizons is most common (Thatuna, Oliphant, Santa Series soils).
-In the Pasco Basin, thick calcretes are higher aridity, sparser vegetation cover, and a pulsed sediment regime.
-Loess layers grow more slowly and growth of thicker calcic horizons is possible.
-Calcretes appear to achieve fuller expression in the drier, barren Pasco Basin than on the wetter, dust-trapping, vegetated Palouse.
+Calcrete is therefor restricted to dry basin centers and the lowest flanks of the Cascades, Blue Mountains, and Okanogan Highlands.
+Some calcretes occur in loess soils of the Palouse, where windblown sedimentation rates have been high, if variable, for over millennia.
+There, formation of thin caliche horizons is more common (Thatuna, Oliphant, Santa Series soils).
+In the Pasco Basin, thick calcretes form due to higher aridity, sparse vegetation cover, and low sedimentation rate.
+Calcretes and related paleosols appear to achieve their fullest, most concentrated expression in the Saddle Mountains and in Pasco Basin rather than on the Palouse, where researchers have focused (Farm Bill money?).

 Calcretes Associated with Regional Unconformities - In the western U.S., calcic paleosols are associated with unconformities.
-Soil growth occurred during periods of land surface stability between tectonic upheavals.
+Soil growth follows tectonic upheavals.
 Prominent unconformities between packages of terrestrial rocks define "synthems" (Wheeler and Mallory, 1970; Cheney, 2016).
 The post-Ringold unconformity is the bounding surface between Walpapi Synthem rocks (20-4 Ma, pronounced WALL-puh-pie) and High Cascades Synthem rocks (4 Ma-present, pronounced kass-KAYDS).
 The ages of sequence-bounding unconformities in WA, OR, and MT cluster at ~30 Ma, ~20 Ma, and ~4 Ma (Hanneman et al., 2003).
-The ~4 Ma unconformity is conspicuous in south-central Washington, separating Pliocene basin-fill deposits from Ice Age flood deposits and associated sediments.
+The ~4 Ma unconformity is conspicuous in south-central Washington, separating Pliocene basin-fill deposits from Ice Age deposits.

 Other more subtle lines of evidence argue for a pre-Missoula flood record, often called the "ancient" or "pre-late Wisconsin" record.
-These include deeply weathered clasts, petrocalcic horizons and other developed paleosols, erosional surfaces in Palouse loess, and anomalous high energy deposits that pre-date late Pleistocene deposits (Bretz, 1956; Richmond et al., 1965; Baker, 1973; Baker and Nummedal (1978); Patton & Baker, 1978; Rigby, 1982; McDonald & Busacca, 1988; Busacca, 1989; Baker et al. 1991; Kiver et al., 1991; Bjornstad et al., 2001; Spencer and Jaffee, 2002; Pluhar et al., 2006; McDonald et al. 2012; Medley, 2012; Bader et al., 2016).
-Discoveries made at 14 sites more than 50 years ago including Marengo, Old Maid Coulee, Revere, McCall, Ritzville, and George established a partial framework for the older flood argument (see summary in Baker et al., 2016).
-Supporters often lament the paucity of preserved field evidence for the ancient old floods, removed or buried by the younger floods.
+Deeply weathered clasts, petrocalcic horizons, high-relief erosional surfaces in Palouse loess, and anomalous deposits beneath Missoula flood deposits constituent the older record (Bretz, 1956; Richmond et al., 1965; Baker, 1973; Baker and Nummedal, 1978; Patton & Baker, 1978; Rigby, 1982; McDonald & Busacca, 1988; Busacca, 1989; Baker et al. 1991; Kiver et al., 1991; Bjornstad et al., 2001; Spencer and Jaffee, 2002; Pluhar et al., 2006; McDonald et al. 2012; Medley, 2012; Bader et al., 2016).
+Discoveries made at 14 sites more than 50 years ago including Marengo, Old Maid Coulee, Revere, McCall, Ritzville, and George established a partial framework for the older flood argument (see summary in Baker et al., 2016 or Appendix E in Coppersmith et al., 2014).
+Supporters often lament the paucity of unambiguous field evidence for the ancient old floods.

-Some go so far as to suggest Ice Age flooding in Washington began 2.0-2.5 Ma with the first glacial advance in North America (i.e., Smiley et al., 1991), but a tempered view of the literature, the field evidence, and the various caveats supports a first-flood arrival around 1.5 Ma.
-Below I briefly summarize often-referenced articles that present evidence for ancient flooding.
+Some go so far as to suggest Ice Age flooding began 2.0-2.5 million years ago, coincident with the opening of the Pleistocene (i.e., Smiley et al., 1991), but a tempered view of the literature and the field evidence support a first-flood arrival no earlier than ~1.8 Ma.
+The oldest glacial deposit in Washington is the Orting Drift at 1.8 Ma (Easterbrook, 1994).
+Below I briefly summarize often-referenced articles that address ancient scabland flood deposits.

 Patton and Baker (1978) - A flood gravel capped by three loess units each with its own paleosol and lying beneath Missoula flood deposits at Marengo was correlated with strata at Revere, Macall, and Old Maid Coulee.
 The gravel was interpreted to be pre-late Wisconsin in age.
 Similar to Baker and Nummedal (1978).